datenstrom/yellow/README.md

 How do I get started?
 ---------------------
 You already have everything you need.
-Start by editing your own website.
+Edit your website or the [online demo](http://demo.datenstrom.se).
 There are [Yellow extensions](https://github.com/markseu/yellowcms-extensions).
 For more information see [Yellow documentation](https://github.com/markseu/yellowcms-extensions/blob/master/documentation/README.md).

 License and thanks